eunomia-bpf/nvbit-tutorial/tools/mov_replace/README.md

 ## Extending the Tool

-Practical extensions:

-1. **Instruction tracing**: Log when/where instructions execute
-2. **Fault injection**: Deliberately corrupt values to test resilience
-3. **Value tracking**: Monitor specific register values
-4. **Custom operations**: Implement ops not in hardware
+Practical extensions: instruction tracing (log when/where instructions execute), fault injection (deliberately corrupt values to test resilience), value tracking (monitor specific register values), and custom operations (implement ops not in hardware).

 ## Advanced Applications

-Instruction replacement can be used for sophisticated applications:

-1. **Fault injection**: Deliberately introduce errors to test resilience
-2. **Performance modeling**: Add delays to simulate different hardware
-3. **Custom operations**: Implement operations not available in hardware
-4. **Security analysis**: Track information flow through registers
+Instruction replacement can be used for sophisticated applications: fault injection (deliberately introduce errors to test resilience), performance modeling (add delays to simulate different hardware), custom operations (implement operations not available in hardware), and security analysis (track information flow through registers).

 ## Performance Considerations

-Replacing instructions with function calls has significant overhead:

-1. **Function call overhead**: Each replaced instruction requires state saving/restoring
-2. **Register access cost**: Register reads/writes via intrinsics are slower than native instructions
-3. **Execution divergence**: Custom handling of predicates may cause additional warp divergence
+Replacing instructions with function calls has significant overhead: function call overhead (each replaced instruction requires state saving/restoring), register access cost (register reads/writes via intrinsics are slower than native instructions), and execution divergence (custom handling of predicates may cause additional warp divergence).
 This approach is primarily for analysis, debugging, or research rather than production use.

 ## Understanding NVBit's Capabilities

-This tool demonstrates several key NVBit capabilities:

-1. **Instruction removal**: `nvbit_remove_orig` allows removing original instructions
-2. **Register access**: Special intrinsics enable reading and writing registers
-3. **Operand analysis**: NVBit's API provides detailed information about instruction operands
-4. **Constant values**: `nvbit_add_call_arg_cbank_val` allows accessing constant memory values
+This tool demonstrates several key NVBit capabilities: instruction removal (`nvbit_remove_orig` allows removing original instructions), register access (special intrinsics enable reading and writing registers), operand analysis (NVBit's API provides detailed information about instruction operands), and constant values (`nvbit_add_call_arg_cbank_val` allows accessing constant memory values).
 These capabilities make NVBit a powerful platform for GPU code manipulation and analysis.

 ## Next Steps

-After understanding instruction replacement, consider:

-1. Using `opcode_hist` to identify other common instructions to replace
-2. Combining with `mem_trace` to add custom memory access handling
-3. Creating a tool that implements custom versions of compute operations
-4. Exploring how instruction replacement affects performance
+After understanding instruction replacement, consider using `opcode_hist` to identify other common instructions to replace, combining with `mem_trace` to add custom memory access handling, creating a tool that implements custom versions of compute operations, or exploring how instruction replacement affects performance.
 Instruction replacement provides the deepest level of control over GPU execution in the NVBit framework and opens up possibilities for sophisticated GPU code analysis and transformation.